IainNBSmith/BARBE/README.md

 [[1 - Link to BARBE Paper]](https://link.springer.com/chapter/10.1007/978-3-031-39821-6_6)

 [[2 - Link to Faithful Evaluations]](https://caiac.pubpub.org/pub/gs2ywmlt/release/1?readingCollection=e093cfd6) Designed to provide true performance comparisons by weighing fidelity of a surrogate against the black-box based on the distance (k-Nearest Neighbors and Euclidean distance) of samples from the explained sample.
 Also included improvements to BARBE to produce perturbations more faithful to the original data to improve training.

-[3 - Link to Counterfactual Generation (currently in review)] Using BARBE as a source of counterfactual rules we produce and enhance generated counterfactuals by adding negative features (producing mixed postive and negative rules) and sorting the order of rules to apply based on general importance or specific importance linked to the sample.
-We compare to LORE as another surrogate based explainer and [DiCE](https://github.com/interpretml/DiCE) as an explainer specifically designed to make counterfactuals.

 [[1' - Link to SigDirect paper]](https://content.iospress.com/articles/intelligent-data-analysis/ida163141)